Three Little Birds (TV series): Filming

 Filming took place at the Green Man pub and Clarendon Square in Leamington Spa in September 2022.
 Filming locations in the Midlands also included Dudley Zoo and Castle Coventry, with Spon Street as a location with period-era shop signs, transport and decor.
 Filming was reported in October 2022 at the TSS Duke of Lancaster, which is docked in Llannerch-y-Mor Wharf at northeast Wales.
 November saw filming on Fitton Street in Nuneaton.

 Release

 With the announcement of ITV's new streaming service ITVX in March 2022, it was revealed Three Little Birds would be launched on the platform in advance of airing on ITV.
 In June 2022, BritBox boarded the project as an international distributor.

 At the 2022 National Television Awards, Henry said Three Little Birds would be aired in 2023.
 The series was showcased at the London Screenings.

 Three Little Birds premiered on ITV1 on 22 October 2023.
 After the first episode had aired, the whole series was made available on ITVX streaming service.

+Reception

+The series won the Scripted prize at the Royal Television Society Midlands Television Awards in 2024.